JamesDunne/android-wallpaper-animator/README.md

 The wallpaper is currently hard-coded to run at ~30fps to be compatible with most popular frame rates.

-You'll need a decent CPU speed because bitmaps are decded from the SD card each frame.
+You'll need a decent CPU speed because bitmaps are decoded from the SD card each frame.
 There is simply not enough memory allowed to be used for bitmaps; this limitation is imposed by the OS and the limit varies by ROM.

 Caveats